-If your award start date is 09-01-18 and the current date is 11-15-18, then your first SF-425 would be due no later than 10-30-18 and would cover the period 09-01-18 (award start date) through 09-30-18 (end of the initial reporting quarter for this award).
-This SF-425 must be on file with the COPS Office before the submission deadline so that you can avoid being delinquent and successfully complete a drawdown of funds through GPRS.
+If your award start date is 09-01-22 and the current date is 11-15-22, then your first SF-425 would be due no later than 10-30-22 and would cover the period 09-01-22 (award start date) through 09-30-22 (end of the initial reporting quarter for this award).
+This SF-425 must be on file with the COPS Office before the submission deadline so that you can avoid being delinquent and successfully complete a drawdown of funds through ASAP (submit report as soon as you accept the award and have access JustGrants and ASAP).

 Award recipients who do not submit an SF-425 report by the due date each quarter will be unable to draw down funds.
 The payment system contains a function which checks for SF-425 delinquency and will reject a drawdown attempt if the SF-425 is not current.
-Subsequent outreach through email, fax, or hard copy reminders may be sent to the recipient if the SF-425 is delinquent.
+Subsequent outreach through email or hard copy reminders may be sent to the recipient if the SF-425 is delinquent.

-For general information concerning online filing of SF-425 reports, go to https://cops.usdoj.gov or contact the COPS Office Response Center by phone at 800-421-6770 or by email at AskCopsRC@usdoj.gov.
+For general information or assistance in completing the SF-425 reports, go to https://cops.usdoj.gov or contact the COPS Office Response Center by phone at 800-421-6770 or by email at AskCopsRC@usdoj.gov.